-And that’s a big deal when the World Bank reports that every year a girl stays in primary school boosts her future wages by up to 20 percent.
+And that’s a big deal when the World Bank reports that every year a girl stays in primary school boosts her future wages.
 To incentivize attendance, school meals programs have been shown to significantly improve school enrollment and attendance rates among girls.

 #4.
 Many girls are kept home from school to work, earn money and help put food on the table.